Click on >> SITE MAP

 If you didn't claim, it is possible to do so within 4 years of the relevant tax year.
 If you make a claim prior to, or in, the year you want to transfer your allowance, it will remain in force until you tell HMRC to stop.If you claim after the year then it will only apply for that year.
 To claim future years you will need to apply again.
 HMRC does recognise that some customers may struggle to apply online and plans are being put into place to address the issue.

 Although there is £50billion in Premium Bonds the amount distributed in prize money has always made it a bad investment.
 But, even though the amount distributed is only 1.3% this is beginning to compare with the miserable rates from savings accounts.
 After all the bonds are easily cashable and the winnings are not taxable.
 So, what are your chances if you have a spare £40,000 languishing in a bank somewhere.
-See a chart at Money Savings Expert
+But see NS&I for the latest on Premium Bonds.

 People may wonder what happens to the ISAs held by a spouse who dies.
 It is, of course, passed to the spouse if no other decision has been made but it used to lose its tax-free protection.
 Under new rules the surviving partner will be able to keep their tax-free ISA allowance.